 - Problem identification and classification

-The intelligence phase can really last long.
-But, since decision-making process starts with this phase, it should be long as it needs to be done properly.
-This is really important step and we are going to write more about this phase in our future blog posts.
+The intelligence phase can last really long.
+But, since decision-making process starts with this phase, it should be to be done properly.
+This is a key ingredient in every business success.

 In this phase we are actually making decisions.
 The end product of this phase is a decision.
 Decision is made by selecting and evaluating alternatives defined in previous step.
 If we are sure that the decision we made can actually be achieved – we are ready for the next phase.

-All the previous steps we’ve made (intelligence, design and choice) are now implemented.
+All the previous steps we’ve made (intelligence, design, and choice) are now implemented.
 Implementation can be either successful or not.
-Successful implementation results with a solution to defined problem.
-On the other hand, failure returns us to an earlier phase.
+Successful implementation results with a solution to the defined problem.
+On the other hand, failure brings us back to the earlier phase.

 We described Simon’s model which, even today, serves as the basis of most models of decision-making process.
-The process describes series of events that precede final decisions.
+A process is described as a series of events that precede final decisions.
 It is important to say that, at any point, the decision maker may choose to return to the previous step for additional validation.